kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   the CSINode whose name matches its own node and no other.
 The scoping is identical to the kubelet's existing PATCH of the main `csinodes` resource for `spec.drivers`.

-Nodes are explicitly not granted any access to PVC status, which is the central security improvement over the originally-rejected "node writes per-PVC health" design.

 ### Feature gate